 The reality is, that if a majority of wards established Ward Platforms and elected local residents as Councillors, we would be able to ensure these higher structures are alive with democratic debate, deliberate and ultimately negotiation and compromise and our Councillors would be required to work in coalitions to ensure that fair and equitable decisions are made that benefit their constituencies and the majority of people.

-Subcouncils should be one of the most important governance structures in the City because they bring together Councillors from all the Wards to make decisions on issues that are particular to the region and require cooperation to resolve, informed by decisions that have been made in Ward Committees and mandates that have been adopted in Ward Assemblies.
-If empowered, this could include:
+Subcouncils should be one of the most important governance structures in the City.
+These should bring together Councillors from all the Wards to make decisions on issues that are particular to the region.
+The issues require cooperation to resolve and should be informed by decisions that have been made in Ward Committees and mandates that have been adopted in Ward Assemblies.
+If Subcouncils are empowered, this could include:

 - A defining role in deciding what capital projects to prioritise in the City’s annual budget in the area of its jurisdiction.